mdmoreau/build/README.md

 ### Development
 - Watch files and rebuild on change by running `npm run dev` from the project root
-- Launches a local server that automatically reloads and syncs connected browsers
+- Launches a local server that automatically reloads connected browsers

 ### Production
 - Create an optimized build by running `npm run build` from the project root